Teodoro Casiño

-Teodoro "Teddy" Acevedo Casiño ([kaˈsɪɲo], born 15 November 1968) is a Filipino activist, writer, and journalist.
+Teodoro "Teddy" Acevedo Casiño ([kaˈsɪɲo], born November 15, 1968) is a Filipino activist, writer, and journalist.
 He was a member of the House of Representatives for Bayan Muna.
+He is currently the chairperson of Bagong Alyansang Makabayan (Bayan).
+On December 4, 2024, Casiño and 74 others filed the second impeachment complaint against Vice President Sara Duterte, citing betrayal of public trust for her office's alleged misuse of confidential funds.

-Early life and career
+Early life and education

-Born in Davao City to middle class parents, Casiño finished elementary education at the De La Salle University (DLSU) in 1982.
+Born in Davao City to middle-class parents, Casiño finished elementary education at De La Salle University (DLSU) in 1982.
 He continued his high school studies at La Salle Green Hills, where his stint as a volunteer for the National Movement for Free Elections (NAMFREL) in the 1986 snap elections swept him into the politics of People Power via the EDSA Revolution.

-The EDSA experience, plus the stories about hunger in Negros, moved him to forego a DLSU scholarship to study agriculture in UP Los Baños, where he became an activist in his freshman year.
-He became editor in chief of the student paper, The UPLB Perspective, from 1989–1991 even as he consistently made it to the honor roll.
+The EDSA experience, plus the stories about hunger in Negros, moved him to forego a DLSU scholarship to study agriculture at the University of the Philippines Los Baños (UPLB), where he became an activist in his freshman year.
+He became editor-in-chief of the student paper, The UPLB Perspective, from 1989 to 1991, even as he consistently made it to the honor roll.

-In 1991, Casiño was elected national president of the College Editors Guild of the Philippines (CEGP), an alliance of over 700 student publications nationwide.
+In 1991, Casiño was elected national president of the College Editors' Guild of the Philippines (CEGP), an alliance of over 700 student publications nationwide.
 He chose to delay his thesis requirement to work full-time for the CEGP.
-He eventually graduated from UPLB with the degree of BA Sociology in 1993, with his thesis bringing him to faraway Pamplona town in Cagayan Valley, where he studied the impact of Church activism on rural communities.
+He eventually graduated from UPLB with a degree in BA Sociology in 1993, with his thesis bringing him to Pamplona town in Cagayan Valley, where he studied the impact of Church activism on rural communities.